 Here are the most common questions families ask when comparing these two passes, from what’s included to how to save.

-A: The Osaka Amazing Pass includes public transport and access to over 40 attractions.
-The Osaka e-Pass is cheaper, digital-only, and doesn’t include transport.
+A: The Osaka Amazing Pass includes unlimited Osaka Metro, bus, and New Tram rides plus free entry to 40+ attractions.
+The Osaka e-Pass is cheaper, digital-only, and covers about 20 attractions but does not include transport.

-A: No, Universal Studios Japan is not included in the Osaka Amazing Pass or e-Pass.
+A: No, Universal Studios Japan is not included in either the Osaka Amazing Pass or the Osaka e-Pass.
+Separate tickets are required.

-A: The Osaka Amazing Pass is valid for either 1 or 2 consecutive calendar days, not 24-hour periods.
+A: The Osaka Amazing Pass is valid for 1 or 2 consecutive calendar days.
+The Osaka e-Pass is also available in 1-day or 2-day versions, but it remains digital-only and does not include transport.

 Until Next Time…